 “Don’t worry sir, I’ll still continue working for you part time at the current rate you’re paying me.”

 Loyalty and commitment means you don’t have to worry about turnover in your business.
-Less turnover means you don’t have to recruit new workers every few months and repeat the teaching and training process.
-Let’s face it: No one likes to constantly train new workers.
+Less turnover means you don’t have to recruit new workers every few months and repeat the teaching and training process all over again.
+Because let’s face it, no one likes to train new workers.

 Filipinos are hard workers

-Filipinos speak good English
+Filipinos have good English skills

-Great thing about your Filipino VAs is that they’re really good at figuring things out on their own.
+Great thing about your OFSs is that they’re really good at figuring things out on their own.
 They have the ability to piece things together—to read between the lines.
-Filipinos will recognize when something doesn’t make sense or when things are out of order.
-Then, they’ll take it upon themselves to get to the bottom of the issue.
+Filipinos will recognize when something doesn’t make sense.
+Then they’ll take it upon themselves to get to the bottom of the issue.